KarenSpinner/newsletter-digest-standalone/README.md

                         row.
   -nn, --no_normalization
                         Suppress normalization of final scores to 1-100 range.
-                        (Raw scores over 100 are still capped at final score=100 regardless.)
+                        (Raw scores over 100.0 are still capped at final score=100.0 regardless.)
+  -o OUTPUT_FOLDER, --output_folder OUTPUT_FOLDER
+                        Subfolder for saving default OUTPUT_FILE_CSV and
+                        OUTPUT_FILE_HTML.
+Will be created if it does not exist.
+Default: folder location of CSV_PATH.
   -oc OUTPUT_FILE_CSV, --output_file_csv OUTPUT_FILE_CSV
-                        Output CSV filename for digest article data (e.g., 'digest_output.csv').
+                        Output CSV filename for digest article data (e.g., 'digest_articles.csv').
 Default=none.
 Use '.' for a
-                        default filename based on csv_path, timestamp, and settings.
+                        default filename based on OUTPUT_FOLDER, CSV_PATH
+                        filename, settings, and timestamp (if enabled).
   -oh OUTPUT_FILE_HTML, --output_file_html OUTPUT_FILE_HTML
                         Output HTML filename (e.g., 'digest_output.html' in
                         interactive mode).
-Omit or use '.' in runstring for a default name based on csv_path, timestamp, and settings.
+Omit or use '.' in runstring for a default name based on OUTPUT_FOLDER, CSV_PATH
+                        filename, settings, and timestamp (if enabled).
   -ra, --reuse_article_data
                         Read article data from CSV Path instead of newsletter data.
-  -r RETRIES, --retries RETRIES
+  -rt RETRIES, --retries RETRIES
                         Number of times to retry failed API calls with increasing delays.
 Default=3.
 Retries will be logged as ⏱ .
   -s {1,2}, --scoring_choice {1,2}
                         Scoring method: 1=Standard, 2=Daily Average.
                         Default=1.
+Weights: Likes=1, Comments=2, Restacks=3,
+                        Length=0.05 per 100 words.
   -t TEMP_FOLDER, --temp_folder TEMP_FOLDER
                         Subfolder for saving temporary HTML and JSON files (results of API calls), e.g. 'temp'.
 Default='' (no temp files saved)
+  -ts, --timestamp      Add datetimestamp to the default output file names.
   -u, --use_substack_api
                         Use Substack API to get engagement metrics.
 (Default is to get metrics from HTML (faster, but restack